rotationalio/rotational.io/content/en/blog/2023-12-08-pubsub-101---querying-topics.md

 ## Back to the Future

+⭐🎉⭐  Congrats on completing PubSub101!  ⭐🎉⭐

-Congrats for getting through all the modules!
-Now that you've created a project with pub/sub dataflows, hopefully the idea of creating real-time applications seems more achievable.
+Now that you've created a project with pub/sub dataflows, there's nothing stopping you from creating real-time applications.
+We can't wait to see what you do with Ensign!
 Don't hesitate to reach out to support@rotational.io if you have further questions.